idnow/de.idnow.android/README.md

 The SDK is distributed as an Android Library Project.
 After importing the Project in your workspace, go to "Android" in your Project Preferences and add the project as a Library.

+## Multidex support

+Your project might require the usage of multidex if it comes over 65k methods.
+Please see http://developer.android.com/tools/building/multidex.html for details

 ## Proguard support

 A proguard file is supplied in this project as well.